Philip-marie/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Shell Permissions Project

 This repository contains script related to shell permissions.
-The script ssets the mode of the file the same  as another's
+The script add execute permission to all subdirectories.